momentohq/public-dev-docs/docs/develop/datatypes.md

 sidebar_position: 3
 sidebar_label: Data Types
 sidebar_class_name: sidebar-item-data-types
-title: Data types
+title: Supported data types
 pagination_prev: null
 pagination_next: null
-description: Learn the core data types in Momento Cache to match up with common types in various modern programming languages and information about each of them.
+description: Learn the core data types in Momento Cache to match up with common types in modern programming languages and information about each.
 ---

-# Data types in Momento Cache
+# Supported data types in Momento Cache and Momento Topics
 Momento Cache provides a group of core data types to match up with common types in various modern programming languages.
 This page has a list of the core data structures and information about each of them.

-## Core data types of MSC
+## Core data types of Momento Cache and Topics

 ### Byte arrays
-All data stored in Momento Cache is represented as byte arrays.
+All data stored is represented as byte arrays.
 The Momento SDKs provide easy methods you can use to store your data as raw bytes or as portable UTF-8 strings.
 Those can be in the form of scalar data, such as strings, characters, numbers, and binary data, such as images and Protocol Buffers serialized arrays.

 ### Collection data types (CDTs)
 Collection Data Types are a grouping of related data into a single item.
 They are stored as byte array values and each has their own set of API calls in Momento SDKs.
 For example, DictionaryFetch, ListFetch, and SetFetch.